judgegem/judge/README.md

 ## Installation

-Judge only supports Rails 3 and from version 2.0.0 onwards, you'll need Rails 3.1 or higher.
+Judge only supports Rails 3.1 or higher.

 Judge relies on [Underscore.js](underscore) in general and [JSON2.js](json2) for browsers that lack proper JSON support.
 If your application already makes use of these files, you can safely ignore the versions provided with Judge.

-### With asset pipeline enabled (Rails >= 3.1)
+### With asset pipeline enabled

 Add `judge` to your Gemfile and run `bundle install`.